GSA/fedramp-gov/_policy/2018-02-01_FedRAMP_Branding_Guidance.md

 condition: new
 partner: All Partners
 doctype:
-  - Guidance
+  - Document
 tags:
-  - brand
-  - authorized
+  - Program Documents

 ---
 This document provides guidelines on the use of the FedRAMP name, logo, and marks on all FedRAMP marketing and collateral materials.
 General guidelines are provided first, followed by more specific guidelines for the two major uses of FedRAMP marks: Designation of FedRAMP 3PAO accreditation and FedRAMP Security Authorization